tomomilove/tomomilove.github.io/blog.md

 month: August
 ---
 # 6 August
-## Blog now has multiple pages!
+## This blog now has multiple pages!
-The blog has a lot of images, so I thought it would be nice to split into pages.
+This blog has a lot of images, so I thought it would be nice to split into pages.

 When you click the "Blog" button at the top, you now have the option to select which month's blog to view!